sendynl/opensearch-query-builder/README.md

 ## Pagination

-Finally the `Builder` also features a `size()` and `from()` method for the corresponding ElasticSearch search parameters.
+Finally the `Builder` also features a `size()` and `from()` method for the corresponding OpenSearch search parameters.
 These can be used to build a paginated search.
 Take a look the following example to get a rough idea:

 ```php
 use Sendy\OpenSearchQueryBuilder\Builder;